TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 - <a class="knowledge-check-link" href="#rendering-a-list-of-elements-in-jsx">How do you render a list of elements/components in JSX?</a>
 - <a class="knowledge-check-link" href="#conditionally-rendering-ui">What are the ways you could render UI conditionally?</a>
-- <a class="knowledge-check-link" href="https://beta.reactjs.org/learn/conditional-rendering#conditionally-returning-jsx">How would you conditionally return JSX?</a>
+- <a class="knowledge-check-link" href="https://beta.reactjs.org/learn/conditional-rendering#conditionally-returning-jsx" target="_blank">How would you conditionally return JSX?</a>

 ### Additional resources